 Making sure that loved ones are cared for in the event of your death is something that should be a priority, regardless of your age or health.
 The concept of estate planning, developing a will, or setting up a trust may seem like something that is only necessary for wealthy families, but that is not the case.
 If your estate is worth millions of dollars or consists of a few assets, it is important to take the necessary steps to ensure that your wishes are carried out when you are no longer living.
-A Buena Park estate planning attorney can help you navigate this process.
+A Buena Park estate planning lawyer can help you navigate this process.

 Estate planning is the process of deciding how your assets will be divided and distributed in the event of your death.
 This process can be lengthy and involve some work, but it is an important one.
 Settling your estate and dividing your assets takes a great deal of care and attention because there are many important decisions that will need to be made.
 One of the first decisions to be made is whether you want to write a will, create a trust, or a combination of the two.